nuyhkusnoom/rock_paper_scissors/README.md

 <li> [ ] AI training algorithm (DNN model reinforcement learning) </li>
 </ul>

+UPDATE: August 2, 2022
+I think I know enough of webpack to at least make modules and stuff, so I will continue with this project.
+Hopefully nothing breaks.

 UPDATE: July 31, 2022
 Finished the scope of this project that The Odin Project assigns (an app that lets you play RPS against a random selection bot that tracks scores).
 From here I need to spend some time learning modules and all that stuff properly so I can organize files and not have all the functions be on one script.
 Progress was faster than expected.
 Going to move on to other projects first, then I will revisit this to implement the Deep Learning algorithm.